CIRC 2023 Summer Competition Tasks

 - Instructions to correctly manipulate the panel will be provided on the System Monitor Panel display.

-Autonomy Bonus
+Autonomy Points

-- To be eligible for bonus points, teams must navigate to and manipulate panels (e.g. press buttons) without manually positioning the robot or the robotic arm.
+- To be eligible for autonomy points, teams must navigate to and manipulate panels (e.g. press buttons) without manually positioning the robot or the robotic arm.
 For example, a team may use computer vision to identify and press buttons or more simply execute pre-programmed movements.

 - The team must inform the task judge when they will attempt autonomously interacting with the panels.

-- No bonus points will be awarded if the rover must be manually positioned to interact with the panel.
-The task judge can clarify if they feel the rover has been positioned in a way that invalidates the autonomy bonus.
+- No points will be awarded if the rover must be manually positioned to interact with the panel.
+The task judge can clarify if they feel the rover has been positioned in a way that invalidates the autonomy attempt.
 Also note, an intervention may not be used to position the rover anywhere except the starting position.

-- No bonus points will be awarded for unnecessary steps, such as pressing buttons that are not required for that phase of the task.
+- No points will be awarded for unnecessary steps, such as pressing buttons that are not required for that phase of the task.

 - Refer to the provided documentation including diagrams with positions of buttons and controls for planning autonomous steps.